mealie-recipes/mealie/docs/docs/documentation/getting-started/introduction.md

 - 🕸 Import recipes from around the web by URL
 - 📱 Progressive Web App
 - 📆 Create Meal Plans
-- 🛒 Generate shopping lists
+- 🛒 Generate Shopping Lists
+- 🏠 Separate Users into Households and share Recipes
 - 🐳 Easy setup with Docker
 - 🎨 Customize your interface with color themed layouts
 - 🌍 localized in many languages